Meg4R0M/Torrent-Trader_v3.0/README.md

     -- check.php is designed for UNIX systems, if you are using WINDOWS it may not report the paths correctly.

-7) Default Login User: `Admin` password: `password`  change password with in profile area and you can change user name from with in phpmyadmin

-8) If check.php still exists, please remove it or rename.
+7) If check.php still exists, please remove it or rename.

     -- A warning will display on the site index until its removed

-9) You should properly secure backup-database.php and the backups dir. (htaccess/htpasswd)
+8) You should properly secure backup-database.php and the backups dir. (htaccess/htpasswd)

 Any problems please visit [My FB](https://www.facebook.com/Toos.DL)